 Companies claim you can cut down 25-40% of your electricity bills by simply plugging in the appliance.
 The energy saving box is made of a system of capacitors that help stabilize the electricity in your home.
 The electricity flowing throughout your home often experiences rises, falls, and surges in the current.

 Your electricity saving box stores the electricity in the capacitors and releases it in a smooth output without any surges.
-Manufacturers further claim that the energy saver device uses an active power factor correction to reduce domestic electricity consumption and wastage.
+Manufacturers further claim that the energy saver device uses an active power factor correction to reduce domestic electricity consumption and waste.
 The concept is valid and legally accepted.
-To better grasp the device’s practicality and ability to save energy, you need to understand these three things.
+To better grasp the device’s practicality and ability to save energy, you need to understand these three things when it comes to decoding power terminology..

 Every house has two main loads: resistive devices like heaters and lamps and capacitive or inductive appliances like computers, refrigerators, and air conditioners.
 Resistive loads have one power factor, while capacitive loads may have less than one power factor.
 The inductive or capacitive loads store energy and release about 50 or 60 times per second on every AC cycle, lowering the power factor.